AdyKalra/KnowledgeRepository/Programming|Coding/Flutter.md

 * ListView's builder factory constructor allows you to build a list view lazily, on demand.

 * Prefixing an identifier with an underscore enforces privacy in the Dart language.
+* add a new page (called a route in Flutter)  navigate between the home route and the new route.